Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

-\textbf{Reconstruction Loss}\space\space Reconstruction loss based on a mel-spectrogram increases the stability and efficiency in the training of waveform generation \citep{Parallel-WaveGAN}.
-We calculate the L1 differences between the mel-spectrogram of the ground-truth speech waveform $x$ and the mel-spectrogram of the predicted speech waveform $\hat{x}$.
-When $\phi(\cdot)$ represents a function of the transform to the mel-spectrogram, the reconstruction loss can be expressed as follows:
+Reconstruction loss based on a mel-spectrogram increases the stability and efficiency in the training of waveform generation \citep{Parallel-WaveGAN}.
+For that, L1 differences are calculated between the mel-spectrograms of the ground-truth $x$ and predicted $\hat{x}$ speech waveforms.
+The reconstruction loss can be expressed as follows: